S2606/myreads/README.md

 # MyReads Project

-Porject for tracking the book shelf status and fetch new books from search directory
+Project for tracking book shelf status and fetch new books from search directory

 ## TL;DR